davele-itsme/Company-website/README.md

 ## Website content

 The text is dummy data.
-The content for the [Company website] is in .html files.
+The content for the the website is in .html files.

 All CSS files can be found in css folder.

 There are two games made in JavaScript that can be played by clicking on the buttons from the home page.

 ## Setup